swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

-This customization point already exists with an underscore in the standard library (it just returns `nil` by default), and should be exposed to general users, but could have a default implementation when the collection `Mutable` Use of this entry point can provide significant speedups in some algorithms, e.g. our current [`sort`](https://github.com/apple/swift/blob/6662ccc16dba27418eefd3cb7856bddda5a33386/stdlib/public/core/Sort.swift#L249) which needs to move elements of a collection back and forth between
+This customization point already exists with an underscore in the standard library (it just returns `nil` by default), and should be exposed to general users, but could have a default implementation when the collection conforms to `MutableContiguousCollection`.

+Use of this entry point can provide significant speedups in some algorithms, e.g. our current [`sort`](https://github.com/apple/swift/blob/6662ccc16dba27418eefd3cb7856bddda5a33386/stdlib/public/core/Sort.swift#L249) which needs to move elements of a collection back and forth between